Weather Warning: Meteorological Agency Lists Areas Likely to Face Thunderstorms on Tuesday, May 19

 • The Ghana Meteorological Agency has forecast thunderstorms in parts of the country as the rainy season intensifies

-• Partly cloudy mornings will give way to sunny afternoons across the country, according to a new weather update
+• Partly cloudy mornings will give way to sunny afternoons across the country, according to the new weather update

-• Northern regions are expected to experience significant thunderstorms in the evening of May 19
+• The northern regions of Ghana are expected to experience significant thunderstorms in the evening of May 19

-The Ghana Meteorological Agency is predicting more thunderstorms later on May 19 as the rainy season intensifies.
+GMet, the Ghana Meteorological Agency, is predicting more thunderstorms later on May 19 as the rainy season intensifies.

-It has been said that partly cloudy conditions will dominate most parts of the country in the morning, with mist or fog forming over the forest, mountainous areas, and a few coastal areas.
+Partly cloudy conditions are expected to dominate most parts of the country in the morning, with mist or fog forming over the forest, mountainous areas, and a few coastal areas.

-The Ghana Meteorological Agency is predicting more thunderstorms later on May 19.
-Credit: Pius Ekpei/Adekunle Ajayi
+The Ghana Meteorological Agency is predicting more thunderstorms on May 19, 2026, following recent heavy rainfall.
+Image credit: Pius Ekpei/Adekunle Ajayi

 Source: Getty Images

-As the day progresses into the afternoon, the agency said sunny weather will prevail across all sectors, with intermittent cloud cover over southern Ghana.
+As the day progresses into the afternoon, GMet said sunny weather will prevail across all sectors, with intermittent cloud cover over southern Ghana.

 However, from late afternoon to the evening, thunderstorms or rain are expected over parts of the middle and transition sectors.